Search

 Back to top

-The purpose of the Transportation of Dangerous Goods (TDG) Act and Regulations is to promote public safety when dangerous goods are being handled, offered for transport or transported by road, rail, air, or water (marine).
+The purpose of the Transportation of Dangerous Goods (TDG) Act and Regulations is to promote public safety when dangerous goods are being imported, offered for transport, handled, or transported by road, rail, air, or water (marine).
 TDG also establishes safety requirements.

-Note: The information below is provided as guidance only.
+Note: The information below is provided as guidance only and is for the transportation of dangerous goods by road.
 Always check the TDG Act and Regulations to ensure compliance.

 Please also see the following documents in this series: